Praises003/afiya-fullstack/README.md

 🌐 Enables regulators to track pharma supply chains securely

+      Accessibility to every african in their different categories, hence petty traders, young school leavers, semi-educated, literate and all will be able to use this    software.
+Hence impacting africa at large

 📈 Market & Business Model

 Target: Pharmaceutical manufacturers, regulatory bodies (NAFDAC, KEBS, SAHPRA), and pharmacies.